 - For Marketing Contacts: we will retain your personal data for a period for so long as necessary to continue to provide you with updates or other marketing emails or other communications in circumstances in which you have consented (where necessary) or else not unsubscribed to receiving such communications and in which we have a continued legitimate interest in undertaking that marketing.

 We think it is important that you are able to control your personal information.
-You have the right to ask us not to process your personal information for marketing purposes.

 You have the following rights in regards to your personal information: